We’ve said this for years, and in 2024 it will become more important than ever.

 Avoiding an online presence means missing out on connecting with a large segment of voters.

-And that’s a risk your campaign cannot afford in 2024!
+And that’s a risk your campaign cannot afford this election season!

 « How Fast Can Your Campaign Website Appear on Google?Tactics for Conducting Digital Political Opposition Research »